The Integrated Behavioral Health (IBH) Assessment and Planning Grant funding opportunity is closed.

 This is the first of two funding opportunities for Integrated Behavioral Health.
 The IBH Assessment and Planning Grant funding opportunity will be followed by an IBH Implementation Grant funding opportunity.
 Participation in the IBH Assessment and Planning Grant is required to be eligible to apply for the IBH Implementation Grant.
 Further explanation can be found in the Request for Proposals.

+NOTE: This funding opportunity is closed.
 The goal of the Integrated Behavioral Health (IBH) Program is to increase access to, and improve the quality of, behavioral health services and improve health outcomes for primary care patients presenting with behavioral health conditions whether as a singular condition or comorbid physical and behavioral health condition.
 To that end, the Assessment and Planning Grant will support an assessment of the current level of integration at each awarded health center and the development of a center-level improvement plan.
 A separate Request for Proposals will be released for an IBH Implementation Grant in December 2020.
 Participation in the Assessment and Planning Grant is a prerequisite to apply for the IBH Implementation Grant.

 Awarded school-based health centers will receive $5,000 and community-based health centers will receive $10,000 for up to six months.
 These funds are to help defray the cost of participating in a Foundation-funded integrated behavioral health assessment and development of a strategic plan for improvement.
 Organizations should submit a separate proposal for each center interested in participating in the IBH Assessment and Planning funding opportunity.